cornell-ece6745/ece6745-docs/docs/ece6745-sec03-asic-auto.md

 ### 3.1.
 Flattening the Design

 Let's modify our scripts to flatten our design and see how this impacts various metrics.
-Open the `run.tcl` script in the `02-synopsys-dc-synth` step template.
+We can run pyhflow to instantiate the flow scripts and then modify these flow scripts in the build directory.
+Use the shortest clock period that still meets timing from the previous case study.

 ```
+% mkdir -p $TOPDIR/asic/build-sec03-regincr-flatten
-% cd $TOPDIR/asic/steps/02-synopsys-dc-synth
+% cd $TOPDIR/asic/build-sec03-regincr-flatten
+% pyhflow --clock_period=XX ../designs/sec03-regincr.yml
-% code run.tcl
+% code 02-synopsys-dc-synth/run.tcl
 ```

-We are currently using the following command to synthesize our design.
+Where `XX` is the shortest clock period which meets timing.
+We are currently using the following command in `02-synopsys-dc-synth/run.tcl` to synthesize our design.

 ```
 compile_ultra -no_autoungroup -gate_clock